 - People who own multiple dogs of different sizes prefer big dogs.

-Overall, big dogs tolerate rough play and yelling better, too.
+Overall, larger dogs tolerate rough play and yelling better, too.

-Here’s a list of the best big dogs for families.
+Large dogs make an excellent choice for families.
 A dog can be a kid’s best friend.

 Big dogs are trainable

-We all know this is key.
+We all know training is critical.
 Everyone wants a well-behaved dog.

 Don’t get us wrong, little dogs without a doubt deserve love too.
 Brett Hodges, owner/editor of RightPet sums it up well: “People don’t prefer large dogs per se — they like them because, in general, they’re more even-tempered, trainable, and quiet than small dogs — making them ‘best in home.'”